SHOULDER SURGERY

 Research Findings

-Corticosteroid injections (CSI) may provide short-term relief.- However there is also mounting concerns regarding damaging effects of CSIs on tendon health (Dean 2014).
+- However there is also mounting concerns regarding damaging effects of CSIs on tendon health (Dean 2014).

 - A quality review of the published research showed physiotherapy just as effective (Camarinos 2009).